Click on any of the links below to learn more about our international outreach efforts.

 Since St. Andrew sent down the initial emergency funds in 1998, the church has been a part of many projects in the village and has sent three work groups down to El Salvador.

-The first work group went to the village in October of 2002 to construct a pre-fabricated 60-foot long metal building, which will be used by the village as a combination school and community center.
+The first work group went to the village in October of 2002 to construct a pre-fabricated 60-foot long metal building, which is used by the village as a combination school and community center.

 A second “team” was sent to the village in 2004 to build a community center after the church purchased the plot of land where the community center was to be located and then donated both the land and the building to the village.